Breaking the Scale Barrier: One-Shot Knowledge Transfer via Frequency Transform: Introduction

 Building on this insight, we introduce FRONT (FRequency dOmain kNowledge Transfer), a novel framework that operationalizes the learngene concept by instantiating it as a low-frequency representation.
 FRONT employs the DCT to transform a pre-trained model's weights into the frequency domain, where the low-frequency coefficients are isolated as the learngene.
-A key advantage of FRONT is its flexibility.
-For plug-and-play deployment, the learngene can be directly \emph{extracted from any off-the-shelf} pre-trained model, a process completed in \emph{milliseconds on a CPU}.
-Alternatively, for seeking enhanced performance, we propose a \emph{one-time refinement process}.
-This refinement can be applied either by training a model from scratch or, more efficiently, by briefly fine-tuning a pre-existing model within just a few epochs.
-It refines the source model with a novel spectral regularizer that penalizes high-frequency components, encouraging the model to discard task-specific details and preserve a more fundamental knowledge structure.
+A key advantage of FRONT is its flexibility in balancing efficiency and performance.
+We offer two complementary strategies for learngene acquisition.
+For plug-and-play deployment, the learngene can be directly extracted from any off-the-shelf pre-trained model, a process completed in \emph{milliseconds on a CPU}.
+For scenarios demanding enhanced performance, we propose an optional \emph{one-time refinement process}.
+This refinement introduces a novel spectral regularizer that penalizes high-frequency components during training, encouraging the model to consolidate its knowledge into lower frequencies.
+Importantly, this refinement can be applied either by training a model from scratch or, more practically, by briefly fine-tuning a pre-existing model within just a few epochs.
 Then, the learngene is adapted to a target \emph{architecture of flexible depth or width} by simple truncation or padding before being transformed back into the spatial domain via the IDCT to yield the final initialized weights.
 This approach bridges a critical gap in the learngene's concept and operation by unlocking a previously unavailable capability: training-free, multi-size initialization from any pre-trained model.